 The reason that this is important to understand if you want to have a credit repair career, is because of marketing.
 You could spend a bunch of money and countless hours chasing the wrong people.
 You need to find people that are emotionally invested in a major purchase.
-And, have enough money so that your fee for service seems like nothing compared to not being able to make that purchase.
-Chasing people that have a low score but aren’t ready to buy something that requires them to have good score is a serious waste of time and money.
+And, have enough money so that your service fee seems like nothing compared to not being able to make that purchase.
+Chasing people that have a low score but aren’t ready to buy something that requires them to have a good score is a serious waste of time and money.

 Know Your Competition

 It amazes me that people want to be successful in selling their credit repair service, but they have no idea who the competition is in their local area and the national companies.
 Once you learn who your competitors are then find out what they do and what they charge.
 Do they pull credit, or do they ask the client to furnish it?
-Is there policy to dispute all items right away or do they string it out to be able to charge more monthly fee to their clients?
+Is there policy to dispute all items right away or do they string it out to be able to charge more monthly fees to their clients?
 Do they provide their clients with any online reporting?
-You need to know what you’re up against in order to do what comes next.
+You need to know what you’re up against to do what comes next.